Why Bitcoin- And Ethereum-Related Stocks Are Rising | Benzinga

 Why Bitcoin- And Ethereum-Related Stocks Are Rising

-Shares of crypto-related stocks, including Marathon Digital Holdings Inc (NASDAQ:MARA), Riot Blockchain Inc (NASDAQ:RIOT) and Coinbase Global, Inc. (NASDAQ:COIN) are all trading higher Wednesday afternoon amid an increase in the price of Bitcoin (CRYPTO: BTC) and Ethereum (CRYPTO: ETH).
+Shares of crypto-related stocks, including Marathon Digital Holdings Inc (NASDAQ:MARA), Riot Blockchain Inc (NASDAQ:RIOT) and Coinbase Global, Inc. (NASDAQ:COIN) are all trading higher Tuesday morning amid an increase in the price of Bitcoin (CRYPTO: BTC) and Ethereum (CRYPTO: ETH).

-Bitcoin is trading 18% higher over the past week at around $44,180 Wednesday afternoon.
+Bitcoin is trading 4% higher over the past 24 hours at around $44,250 Tuesday morning.

-Ethereum is trading 20% higher over the past week at around $3,200 Wednesday afternoon.
+Ethereum is trading 6.5% higher over the past 24 hours at around $3,130 Tuesday morning.

 Marathon Digital focuses on mining digital assets.
 It owns crypto-currency mining machines and a data center to mine digital assets.
 The company operates in the digital currency blockchain segment and its cryptocurrency machines are located in Canada.